We’ve upgraded A Midsummer Night’s Dream to help you explore the play. Using a smartphone, a tablet or a laptop, with this new release, you can:

 This new version of A Midsummer Night’s Dream (and the other plays we’ve already published and will publish soon) allows you to explore the play in ways that are not easily achieved with standard versions of the play.

 There’s a lot of different things you can do, but they are all aimed at the same thing – experiencing the play emotionally.
+The key to experiencing the play emotionally is to disengage your intellect and focus on speaking the lines.
 It is by experiencing the emotions generated by the plays that we grow to love Shakespeare.